mahsankhaan/Manage-ibm-kubernetes-service-using-terraform/README.md

 Step 1 : Install the Terraform CLI
 1. Open the terminal and create a folder __terraform__ and navigate into that folder.

 ``` mkdir terraform && cd terraform ```

 1. Extract the Terraform package and copy the binary file into your terraform directory.
 1. Point the __$PATH environment__ variable to Terraform binary file.

 ``` export PATH=$PATH:$HOME/terraform ```

+1. Run command __terraform__ to verify that the installation is successful